vrm-c/vrm-specification/specification/VRMC_vrm_animation-1.0/how_to_transform_human_pose.md

 ## Conversion process details

-- `TPoseA`: モデルAのレスト回転
+- `TPoseA`: Model A rest rotation
-- `PoseForA`: モデルAに適用したときに意図通りの姿勢となるポーズデータ
+- `PoseForA`: Pose data that gives the intended look when applied to model A
-- `TPoseB`: モデルBのレスト回転
+- `TPoseB`: Model B rest rotation

-があるときに、`PoseForB`: モデルBに適用したときに `PoseForA` と同じ姿勢となるポーズデータ を得る方法を説明します。
+Given the above, we will explain how to obtain pose data that looks the same as `PoseForA` when applied to `PoseForB`: Model B.

-### 中間形式 NormalizedLocalRotation
+### intermediate format: NormalizedLocalRotation

-ここで処理を単純化するために、中間形式 `NormalizedLocalRotation` を導入します。
+To simplify processing here, we introduce an intermediate format: `NormalizedLocalRotation`.

 `PoseForA` => `NormalizedLocalRotation` => `PoseForB`

-`NormalizedLocalRotation` は、レスト回転が無回転のモデルに対して適用したとき、 `PoseForA` と同じ姿勢となるポーズデータとします。
+`NormalizedLocalRotation` is pose data that looks the same as `PoseForA` when applied to a model with no rest rotation.

-> VRM-0.X の正規化状態とほぼ同じです。 VRM-1.0 で T-pose の定義を明確化したので、同一とは言い切れません。
+> The intermediate format is almost the same as the normalized state of VRM-0.X.
+The definition of T-pose was clarified in VRM-1.0, so it cannot be said that they are completely the same.
 >
-> `TPoseA` が正規化済みの場合は `PoseForA` と`NormalizedLocalRotation` が等しくなり簡単になります。
+> If `TPoseA` has been normalized, `PoseForA` and `NormalizedLocalRotation` will be equal, making it easier.
-> 同様に、 `TPoseB` が正規化済みの場合は `NormalizedLocalRotation` と `PoseForB` が等しくなり簡単になります。
+> Similarly, if `TPoseB` has been normalized, `NormalizedLocalRotation` and `PoseForB` will be equal, making it easier.

 ### `PoseForA` => `NormalizedLocalRotation`

-- W: TPoseA の World レスト回転
+- W: World rest rotation of TPoseA
-- L: TPoseA の Local レスト回転
+- L: Local rest rotation of TPoseA

 $NormalizedLocalRotation = W \cdot L^{-1} \cdot A.LocalRotation \cdot W^{-1}$